 The LW1015ER also comes with full-featured electronic controls, and its dehumidification is good for up to 3 pints per hour.
 The remote control moreover, gives you full control over the unit and how it works.
 Finally, the unit comes with an Energy Saver mode, a “clean filter” alert and a 24 hour on/off timer.

-The system has many of the same features as the other units on this list, but what makes this different is it learns your habits, budget, and usage so even if you don’t mess with the controls, the Aros makes the proper adjustments and savings.
-If that’s not enough, you can use the Wink app to control the unit from your mobile device.
+The system has many of the same features as the other units on this list, but what makes this different is it learns your habits, budget, and usage so even if you don’t mess with the controls, the Frigidaire makes the proper adjustments and savings.
+If that’s not enough, you can use the Frigidaire app to control the unit from your mobile device.

 11. Haier ESA405R 5000 BTU Room Air Conditioner Review